-LLED, Faculty of Education
+Faculty of Forestry, Dean

-SCARP, Faculty of Applied Science
+School of Community and Regional Planning, Faculty of Applied Science

 Maggie Low is an Assistant Professor in Indigenous Community Planning at the School of Community and Regional Planning (SCARP) at UBC, specializing in Indigenous planning, Indigenous-state relations and reconciliation.
 Maggie’s work seeks to advance a better understanding of Indigenous sovereignty as it is expressed outside the Canadian courts, with a focus on the implications of these expressions for the well-being of Indigenous communities.
 Maggie is of mixed ancestry, including Italian, French and German from her mother’s side.
 From her father’s side she is French, English and a status member of Wikwemikoong Unceded Territory.